Visitor Policies / Accessibility

 You must have advanced permission to hold your rally/march on the National Center for Civil and Human Rights property.
-For rally/march inquiries please contact Director of Marketing, Shani Drake, at email@example.com
+For rally/march inquiries please contact Director of Events & Partnerships, Toni Friday, at email@example.com.

 Please note that we require advance notice, a completed checklist, and a gathering fee.

 Handheld text and audio devices are available for checkout at the ticket window upon entry.
 The devices are available upon a first serve basis.